 Pelagics from Callao, Lima, Peru

-We reach deeper waters.
+We reach deeper waters at around 30nmiles.
 It is often essential for Markham's and Ringed Storm-Petrels to go this far.

 More hours at sea and we see more, including cetaceans as the transect is longer.

 Chumming: We make a gue of old fish left-overs, oil and pop-corn.
 Yes, it smells and that is the idea.
 The tube-noses have acute sense of smell.
 When chumming the boat gets surrounded by Storm Petrels.
 It is not unusual to have over 100 Storm-Petrels of 5 species around us at one time.
 Also the Waved and Salvin's Albatross come in to the chum

 two brand new 100 hp engines